 Bikes are the most efficient and healthy way to get from one place to another.
 But, they are the most awkward thing to store.
-You can let them stand inside the garage, but with its handlebars and pedals sticking out, there’s a huge possibility they’d get knocked over.
+You can let them stand inside the garage on a bike stand, but with its handlebars and pedals sticking out, there’s a huge possibility they’d get knocked over.
 That’s when ceiling bike racks come in handy.

 What Are Ceiling Bike Racks?

-Ceiling bike racks are space-saving tools where you can attach the rack to the ceiling.
+Ceiling racks are a space-saving storage option where you can attach the rack to the ceiling.
 It allows you to free up your floor area and utilize the space over-head.
-They are cheap and easy to install and can get your bike up of the floor and out of everyone’s way.
+They are cheap and easy to install and can get your bike up off the floor and out of everyone’s way.

 While they aren’t an important purchase when you have a bike, they can be of big aid depending on your living situation.
 Leaving them out in the open is an option.
 That is if you don’t mind them being exposed to outdoor elements, extreme weather conditions, and thieves.